Culling down the list of the best white sand beaches in Europe to just ten was hard. And when I say “hard,” I mean extremely difficult.

 6 Balos, Crete

 Crete’s exotic-looking Balos lagoon is a secluded, wildlife-filled paradise of the Eastern Mediterranean.
 Shimmering teal water laps onto brilliant white sand that sometimes takes on a light pink hue from the light cast onto the tiny particles of crushed coral.
-The lagoon offers a plethora of natural beauty, from vivid teal and sapphire of the shallow water to the surrounding mountains.
+The lagoon offers a plethora of natural beauty, from the vivid teal and sapphire of the shallow water to the surrounding mountains.
 Balos is also a protected shelter for monk seals and loggerhead sea turtles.

 Note: it’s not easy to reach Balos – you’ll need to take a boat or drive along a steep hill and then hike down to the beach, but it’s worth the effort.